Thibaut-B/Yo.css/README.md

 Sass-boilerplate
 ================

-A Boilerplate pattern for start with Sass and ooCSS
+A Boilerplate pattern for start with Sass and OOCSS

 #Installation Sass
 <pre>